 This presentation includes certain statements that may be deemed "forward-looking statements" under the United States Private Securities Litigation Reform Act of 1995 and under applicable provisions of Canadian provincial securities laws.
 All statements in this presentation, other than statements of historical facts, which address permitting, including the effects of the incoming Trump administration and the proposed Critical Mineral Consistency Act, development, production for the Pebble Project and the ability of the Company to successfully complete the full royalty financing transaction announced on July 27, 2022 (the "Royalty Financing") are forward-looking statements.
-These include statements regarding (i) the development plan for the Pebble Project including the financial results of the 2023 PEA, including net present value and internal rates of return, and the ability of the Pebble Project development plan, including protected capital and operating costs, (iv) the social integration of the Pebble Project tinto the Bristol Bay region and benefits for Alaska, (v) the political and public support for the pebble Project, (iii) the ability of the Company and/or the State of Alaska to challenge the EPA's Final Determination process under the Clean Water Act and ultimately the Army Corps Record of Decision through legal actions; (viii) exploration of the Pebble Project, (iii) the successful completion of the full Royalty Financing.
-Although NDM believes the expectations expressed in these forward-looking statements are based on reasonable assumptions, such statements permits, or the Pebble Project in light of the USACE remand decision and the EPA's Final Determination, establish the commercial feasibility of the Pebble Project, achieve the required financing or develop the Pebble Project.
+These include statements regarding (i) the development plan for the Pebble Project including the financial results of the 2023 PEA, including net present value and internal rates of return, and the ability of the Pebble Project development plan, including proveed with the development of the Pebble Project, including any stream financing and infrastructure outsourcing, (ii) the right-sizing and de-risking of the Pebble Project, (iii) the design and operating parameters for the Pebble Project to ultimately secure all required federal and state permits, (vii) the ability of the Company and/or the State of Alaska (v) the political and public support for the pebble Project, (iii) the ability of the Company and/or the State of Alaska to challenge the EPA's Final Determination process under the Clean Water Act and ultimately the Army Corps Record of Decision through partners in the Pebble Project, and (xii) the successful completion of the full Royalty Financing.
+Although NDM believes the expectations expressed in these forward-looking statements are based on reasonable assumptions, such statements process is ond the ability of NDM to develop the Pebble Project in light of the Debble Project, achieve the required financing or develop the Pebble Project.

 Forward-looking statements are necessarily based upon a number of factors and assumptions that, while considered reasonable by NDM as of the date of such statements, are inherently subject to significant business, economic and competitive uncertainties and contingencies.
 Such forward looking statements or information related to the 2023 PEA include but are not limited to statements or information with respect to the mined and processed material estimates, the internal rate of return, the annual production, the net present value, the life of mine, the capital costs, operating costs estimated for each of the Proposed Project and the expansion scenarios for the Pebble Project, other costs and payments for the proposed infrastructure for the Pebble Project (including how, when, where and by whom such infrastructure will be constructed or developed), projected metallurgical recoveries, plans for further development, and securing the required permits and licenses for further studies to consider expansion of the operation, market price of precious and base metals, or other statements that are not statement of fact.
-Assumptions used by NDM to develop forward-looking statements include the assumptions that (i) the Pebble Project will obtain all required environmental and other permits and all land use and other licenses without undue delay, (ii) any feasibility studies prepared for the development of the Pebble Project, and (v) NDM will be able to establish the commercial feasibility of the Pebble Project, and (v) NDM will be able to secure the financing required to develop the Pebble Project, and (vi) NDM will be successful in its legal action against the EPA and the USACE and any action taken by the EPA in connection with the Final Determination or by the USACE in connection with the ROD will ultimately not be successful in restricting or prohibiting development of the Pebble Project.
+Assumptions used by NDM to develop forward-looking statements include the assumptions that (i) the Pebble Project will obtain all required environmental and other permits and all land use and other licenses without undue delay, (ii) any feasibility studies prepared for the development of the Pebble Project, and (v) NDM will be able to escure the financing required to develop the Pebble Project, and (vi) NDM will be able to secure the EPA and the USACE and any action taken by the EPA in connection with the Final Determination or by the USACE in connection with the ROD will ultimately not be successful in restricting or prohibiting development of the Pebble Project.